melange-re/melange-re.github.io/docs/learn.md

 let v = `Foo(2) (* { NAME: "Foo", VAL: "2" } *)
 ```

-> **_NOTE:_** Relying on runtime representations by reading or writing them
-manually from JavaScript code that communicates with Melange code might lead to
-runtime errors, as these representations might be changed in the future.
-In
-general, it is safer to leave the Melange compiler deal with the manipulation of
-these runtime values and interact with them from Melange code using bindings.

 Let’s see now some of these types in detail.
+We will first describe the [shared
+types](#shared-types), which have a transparent representation as JavaScript
+values, and then go through the [non-shared types](#non-shared-data-types), that
+have more complex runtime representations.

+> **_NOTE:_** Relying on the non-shared data types runtime representations by
+reading or writing them manually from JavaScript code that communicates with
+Melange code might lead to runtime errors, as these representations might change
+in the future.

 ### Shared types